 Lyme be Weird – The Twilight Zone of Neurological Lyme

 The first week that I went from happy, functioning, not-sick Tara to holycowamIdying Tara, many bizarre and weird symptoms exploded, capsizing me in a downward death spiral into an abyss that I couldn’t even begin to explain to doctors.
-Yes, today, we explore the explainable Twilight Zone of Neurological Lyme.
+Yes, today, we explore the unexplainable Twilight Zone of Neurological Lyme.

 Neurological Lyme, or Neuroborrelliosis, is when the nasty little bugs (borrelia spirochetes) that cause what we term “Lyme Disease”, infect the central nervous system (CNS).
 The CNS, in short, consists of the brain and spinal chord and assimilates information it receives from the body as well as directs and influences the activity of all parts of the body.
 There is also the peripheral nervous system (PNS) that consists of the network of nerves and nerve communication through the… not brain and spinal chord parts of the body.
 I’m real scientific guys so stay with me.
 Below is a diagram.
 There is also something called the Autonomic Nervous System (ANS), which is also so greatly influenced (damaged?) by Neuro Lyme that it deserves its own post.
 Coming soon guys… don’t you worry.